 I started making music at home back in Ottawa in July 1989 using my brother’s Fostex 4-track analogue mixer at his suggestion.
 My early stuff was rather primitive (often instrumentals or raps) and I improved over the years making more elaborate songs and concept albums.
 All totalled I’ve recorded over 40 hours of music at home.

 By fall 1996 I starting using the alias Warhorse (not just for music) which is derived from the meanings of my first and middle names.
 I figured it was about time to use a name that didn’t share itself with a French comic book, though I would later learn that a band called Warhorse already existed in the early 70s.
 Anyway, the music I made from 1997 onward was under this new name.
 The name change coincided with the newer Fostex 4-track recorder I started to record with.
-Following the completion of the Alter-Ego project, I generated six albums of Warhorse material over the next year prior to my departure for Japan in late summer 1998.
-I did one more Warhorse project when I returned to Ottawa for the summer of 1999.
+Following the completion of the Alter-Ego project, I generated six albums of Warhorse material over the next year prior to my departure for Japan in September 1998.
+I did one more Warhorse project when I returned to Ottawa for the month August in 1999.

 While in Japan in 2000 I bought a Yamaha Digital MD 8 track and used it for subsequent albums once living back in Ottawa full time.
 But my output in the new millennium was dramatically less compared to the 90s as home life gave me less time for this hobby.
 Moreover I started focusing my musical energy on doing real CDs in a real studio.
 Nowadays I use software programs like Finale and Cubase for my compositions rather than doing multi-track live recordings.

 Three of four home albums I made between 2002-2011, were effectively demos for my real CDs (Illumination, Inspiration, and Rise Again).
-The other one, Circle Nine, the 9th Warhorse album was a proper Warhorse project, though it did also spawn the songs Illumination and Unity that were remade for my début CD.
+The other one, Circle Nine, the 9th Warhorse album was a proper Warhorse project.

 In 2012 I finally got back to composing and recording music as Warhorse.
-I wanted to get back to doing more authentic Warhorse albums since it frees me up to do styles of music that would not fit on my official CDs – which thus far have been in the ‘inspirational’ vein.
-But again, it turns out one of the songs I wrote in Warhorse-mode was good enough to get put on the list for Rise Again.
+I wanted to get back to doing more authentic Warhorse albums since it freed me up to do styles of music that would not fit on my official CDs – which were in the ‘inspirational’ vein.

 Musically speaking, Warhorse is a cross between progressive rock and synth-pop and anything else in-between.
 So if I had to pick a genre label it would probably be “Neo-Prog”.
 Not because I was specifically influenced by Neo-Prog bands of the 80s, unless you include Asia as such, but because I have been equally inspired by British new wave/pop/electronic bands of the 80s, like Duran Duran, Depeche Mode, Tears For Fears, and Norwegian group A-ha, as I have been by 70s prog rock groups like Yes and Genesis.
 Neo-Prog bands of the 80s basically tried to carry the spirit of 70s prog into the musical sounds of 80s and it occurs to me that I sort of do that to some degree, though again Warhorse music is broader than any one category.